TransMac

 Symptom: An error message appears when formatting a disk.

-Problem: The disk is write protected
+Cause: The disk is write protected

 Solution: For hardware write